Alqama-svg/Quant_Strategy_Backtester/README.md

 ### 2.1 Core Concept

-The QuantX V4.9 system is based on the hypothesis that **short-term price overextensions** within intraday horizons tend to revert toward their mean when normalized for volatility.
+The Quant Strategy Backtester system is based on the hypothesis that **short-term price overextensions** within intraday horizons tend to revert toward their mean when normalized for volatility.
 The model identifies and exploits these temporary inefficiencies using a standardized statistical deviation measure (Z-score).

 ### 2.2 Signal Generation Logic